-THIS COPY (shown below) was signed by Gail Godwin on the title page at her home.
-It is a new, unread first edition opened only for signing.
+THIS COPY (shown below) was hand signed by Gail Godwin on the title page at her home.
+It is a new, unread first edition opened only for signing and comes with a certificate authenticating the signature.
 Published in May, 2013 by Bloomsbury, an imprint of Macmillan.

 GAIL GODWIN (pictured below from our Wall of Fame) is a homegirl, born in Birmingham.
 She is a New York Times Best Seller and three times National Book Award finalist.
 After six years of living in Europe, she earned her PhD at Iowa and then taught English.
 She received a Guggenheim Fellowship and a grant from the National Endowment for the Arts.
 She was awarded the Literature Prize from the American Academy of Arts and Letters.
 Thank you Gail Godwin for signing our books.